sureshm-hub/code-challenges/cheat-sheet.md

     Need original indices: avoid raw sort.
     check-then-insert to avoid self-pair bugs.
-    putIfAbsent vs overwrite: how to handle Duplicates -> sorting is possible if you use sort by val & kee index
+    putIfAbsent vs overwrite: how to handle Duplicates -> sorting is possible if you use sort by val & key index

 ZigZagConversion:
     Row buffer optimization/Accumulator rows